The truth about probate advances

 4. The Pricing Reflects Real Risk

-Critics point to the fee — typically a percentage of the advanced amount — as evidence of overcharging.
+Critics point to the discount — the difference between what the company pays you today and what it collects from the estate — as evidence of overcharging.
 But consider what the advance company is actually doing: they're sending you money today based on a future payout that might take 1 to 4 years to arrive, from an estate they do not control, subject to debts and claims they cannot fully predict, managed by an executor or administrator who may be unresponsive.
 They absorb the risk that the estate pays less than expected.
 They absorb the time value of tying up capital for years.
-The fee is the price of certainty for the heir and risk for the company.
+The discount is the price of certainty for the heir and risk for the company.

 5. You Keep the Majority of Your Inheritance